perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Unused space in a cluster between end of an active file and end of the cluster
 	- **Consists of the following:**
 		- **RAM slack**
-			- Portion of last sector
+			- Portion of last sector used in assigned ccluster
+		- **File slack**
+			- Unused space allocated for a file
+		- Unintentional
 ---
 ## Table Summaries